 - Dr. Nigh also recommends a specific low-sulfur diet that is customized to each patient.
 In some circumstances we may need to lower our intake, while we seek to restore some health, integrity, balance to the microbiome and gut, before we then re-diversify.

 - Bismuth subsalicylate (sold under the brand name Pepto-Bismol) has been shown to dramatically reduce Hs2

 Dr. Ruscio has a useful and interesting low sulfur diet handout that can be found by clicking here.

-I would like to add this article is for educational purposes only – if you know or suspect you have imbalances in the microbiome, or hydrogen sulfide production/clearance then I highly recommend working with an experienced practitioner to support you through the process of understanding your underlying imbalances and strategies required to restore health.
+I would like to add this article is for educational purposes only – if you know or suspect you have imbalances in the microbiome, or Hs2 production/clearance then I highly recommend working with an experienced practitioner to support you through the process of understanding your underlying imbalances and strategies required to restore health.

 All in all there is a lot for us to consider and this quote seems apt. to finish with:

 The metabolic milieu in the lumen of the colon, however, is the result of a multitude of factors beyond dietary sulfur intake and sulcate-reducing bacteria abundance.